iamdominic2/Pinball/readme.md

 **Link: https://iamdominic2.github.io/Pinball/**

-Left/A move left paddle

-Right/D move left paddle
+Left arrow moves the left paddle

+Right arrow moves the right paddle

-Space/Up/W to shoot boingy thingy
+Space/Up to shoot spring.

+Use A/S/D to push the pinball table itself (as much as you want)!